GPT-2 – Language Models are Unsupervised Multitask Learners

 torch.Size([1, 8])

-Wow, at the output we have the same number of logits as at the input.
-This is normal
+Well, at the output we have the same number of logits as at the input.
+This is normal.

-We obtain the logits of the last position of the exit
+We obtain the logits from the last position of the output

 nex_token_logits = logits[0,-1]